 In the preceding example, the guideline that is used to configure ADDP settings is to set the addp-timeout and addp-remote-timeout options to at least two times the established network-latency time, and to set the sync-reconnect-tout option to at least two times the timeout value plus the established network latency.

-Note: For more information about ADDP configuration parameters, see the "Backup-Synchronization Section" section in the "T-Server Common Functions and Procedures" chapter of the Framework 8.1 SIP Server Deployment Guide.
+Note: For more information about ADDP configuration parameters, see the "Backup-Synchronization Section" section in the Framework 8.1 SIP Server Deployment Guide.

-- c.
-Click Apply to save the configuration changes. - 5.
-Click the Switches tab. - a.
+- 5. Click Apply to save the configuration changes. - Click the Switches tab. - a.
 Ensure that the correct Switch object is specified.
 If necessary, select the correct Switch object by using the Add button. - b.
-Click Apply to save the configuration changes. - 6.
-Click the Server Info tab. - a.
+Click Apply to save the configuration changes. - Click the Server Info tab. - a.
 Select the Redundancy Type.
-You can select either Hot Standby or Warm Standby.
+You can select either Hot Standby or Warm Standby. - b.

-- b.
 Complete this step if you are deploying a hot-standby configuration.
 If you are deploying a warm-standby configuration, proceed to Step c. - i.
 In the Ports section, select the port to which the backup SIP Server will connect for HA data synchronization, and click Edit Port. - ii.
 In the Port Properties dialog box, on the Port Info tab, select the HA sync check box. - iii.
 Click OK.